Writing Script matters as much as the spoken language

 Spicy vs Chilli

 When Americans say spicy, they usually mean chili.
-For some weird reason, other spices that are more aromatic like Turmeric, cloves, cardamom, etc. do not seem to fit the definitely of “spicy”.
-That’s why in a typical Indian/Thai restaurant in the US when they ask how spicy, they mean “How much chili should I put in” However, when an Indian says that the spices were good, s/he usually means that the food had an aroma and a balanced composition of contrasting tastes....
+For some weird reason, other spices that are more aromatic like Turmeric, cloves, cardamom, etc. do not seem to fit the definition of “spicy”.
+That’s why in a typical Indian/Thai restaurant in the US when the waiter ask how spicy, they mean “How much chili should I put in” However, when an Indian says that the spices were good, s/he usually means that the food had an aroma and a balanced composition of contrasting tastes. ...

 German Pronunciations for Hindi speakers